How to Prepare for Soccer Tryouts (12 Tips to Get Selected)

 Some players take a very casual approach to tryouts, while others get tense and nervous just thinking about them.

-Below, I'll share several thoughts and strategies on how to best prepare for your upcoming soccer tryouts.
+Below, I'll share several thoughts and strategies on how to prepare for soccer tryouts.

 Follow this advice to make sure you're selected!